MMA sucks, traditional martial arts suck more.

 UPDATE: Here’s part two of “MMA sucks”.

-UPDATE 2: For all the haters, check out “From the Octagon to the street” before you start spouting your bile.
+UPDATE 2: For all the haters, check out “From the Octagon to the street” and the two follow ups on it before you start spouting your bile.

 .